 RESULTS

 Task and design.
 Eighteen healthy human participants learned to classify stimuli (each composed of a pair of coloured shapes occuring left and right of fixation) as ‘target’ or ‘nontarget’ on the basis of their shape (square, circle, triangle) and/or colour (red, green, blue), responding with a button press, and receiving fully informative trial-and-error feedback after each response (Fig. 1a).
 Each decision rule, which remained constant over a block of 16 trials, defined targets (50% of trials) as a disjunctive combination of one feature on the left and another on the right.
 For example, in one block stimuli were targets if the stimulus on the left was red OR the stimulus on the right was a triangle (i.e. rule={red-left, triangle-right}).
 The use of a disjunctive (OR rule) ensured that an effect (target) could have multiple possible causes (i.e. potential decision rules).
 In the previous example, positive feedback could be received for the response ‘target’ to the pair {red-left, circle-right}, even though circle-right is not part of the rule.
-This feature of the task allowed us to a fundamental aspect of scientific reasoning, whereby multiple competing hypotheses vie to explain an empirically observed phenomenon
+This feature of the task allowed us to mimic a fundamental aspect of scientific reasoning, whereby multiple competing hypotheses vie to explain an empirically observed phenomenon.

 The disjunctive task also ensured that targets and nontargets provided asymmetric information about the decision rule.
-By analogy with the ‘black swan’ example introduced above, feedback that a pair of shapes was a nontarget allowed participants to eliminate hypotheses about the decision rule component {e.g. red-left ∉ target}, whereas information that it was a target provided only incremental evidence for {red-left ∈ target} but precluded definitive inclusion or exclusion of candidate decision rules.
-This design thus allowed us to pursue our main question of interest: how participants learn differently from verification (i.e. evidence indicating that a stimulus was a target) and falsification (i.e. evidence indicating that it was a nontarget)
+By analogy with the ‘black swan’ example introduced above, feedback that a pair of shapes was a nontarget allowed participants to eliminate hypotheses about the decision rule component {e.g. red-left ∉ target} (falsificatory feedback), whereas information that it was a target provided only incremental evidence for {red-left ∈ target} but precluded definitive inclusion or exclusion of candidate decision rules (verificatory feedback).
+This design thus allowed us to pursue our main question of interest: how participants learn differently from verification (i.e. evidence indicating that a stimulus was a target) and falsification (i.e. evidence indicating that it was a nontarget), irrespective of whether feedback was positive (correct trial) or negative (error).

 In the familiar cues condition, symbolic cues, whose meaning had been learned in a previous training session, disclosed the class of rule that applied in that block.
 The rule ‘class’ referred to the dimension (e.g. {colour-left, shape-right}) but not the feature (e.g. {red-left, triangle-right}) that was relevant for decisions.
 There were four rule classes: {colour-left, colour-right}, {colour-left, shape-right}, {shape-left, colour-right}, and {shape-left, shape-right}.
 In the novel cues condition, a distinct set of cues were paired randomly with blocks, so that they offered no information about the relevant rule.
 An illustration of the task is provided in Fig. 1a, and more detailed information is available in the Methods section.